sc0v0ne/LearnAI/ml/recommender.md

 The goal is to complete the unknowns in the matrix of user-items interactions (call it RR).

-Suppose we have two matrices UU and II such that U x IU×I is equal to RR in the known entries.
-Using the U x IU×I product we will also have values for the unknown entries of RR which can be used to generate the recommendations.
+Suppose we have two matrices UU and II such that U x IU d I is equal to RR in the known entries.
+Using the U x IU x I product we will also have values for the unknown entries of RR which can be used to generate the recommendations.

 A smart way to find matrices UU and II is using a neural network.
 In fact, we can think of this approach as a generalization of classification and regression.